seanbaxter/DirectXShaderCompiler/docs/SourceLevelDebugging.rst

 ============

-This document is the central repository for all information pertaining to debug information in LLVM.
-It describes the :ref:`actual format that the LLVM debug information takes <format>`, which is useful for those interested in creating front-ends or dealing directly with the information.
+This document is the central repository for all information pertaining to debug information in LLVM37.
+It describes the :ref:`actual format that the LLVM37 debug information takes <format>`, which is useful for those interested in creating front-ends or dealing directly with the information.
 Further, this document provides specific examples of what debug information for C/C++ looks like.